annedorko/highlight/pages/page.md

-title: Hello world
+title: About
-date: 2021-02-09

-# Hello, world!
+# About

-This is my first post in my custom static site generator.
+This is your bio page!